tahacaltekin/ArtBook/README.md

 # ArtBook

-<br>Art Book is an application where you can store a movie you watch, </br>
+<p>Art Book is an application where you can store a movie you watch,
-<br>a book you read or works of art you see while visiting a museum with SQLite database.</br>
+a book you read or works of art you see while visiting a museum with SQLite database.</p>